Colorectal cancer: Genetics

-A 2025 meta-analysis on the relationship of fecal bile acid concentrations to the development and progression of colorectal cancer found that higher fecal concentrations of the bile acids cholic acid and chenodeoxycholic acid are associated with a high risk and higher incidence of colorectal cancer.

 Pathogenesis

 Colorectal cancer is a disease originating from the epithelial cells lining the colon or rectum of the gastrointestinal tract, most frequently as a result of genetic mutations in the Wnt signaling pathway that increases signaling activity.
 The Wnt signaling pathway normally plays an important role for normal function of these cells including maintaining this lining.
 Mutations can be inherited or acquired, and most probably occur in the intestinal crypt stem cell.
 The most commonly mutated gene in all colorectal cancer is the APC gene, which produces the APC protein.
 The APC protein prevents the accumulation of β-catenin protein.
 Without APC, β-catenin accumulates to high levels and translocates (moves) into the nucleus, binds to DNA, and activates the transcription of proto-oncogenes.
 These genes are normally important for stem cell renewal and differentiation, but when inappropriately expressed at high levels, they can cause cancer.
 While APC is mutated in most colon cancers, some cancers have increased β-catenin because of mutations in β-catenin (CTNNB1) that block its breakdown, or have mutations in other genes with function similar to APC such as AXIN1, AXIN2, TCF7L2, or NKD1.

 Beyond the defects in the Wnt signaling pathway, other mutations must occur for the cell to become cancerous.
-The p53 protein, produced by the TP53 gene, normally monitors cell division and induces their programmed death if they have Wnt pathway defects.
+The p53 protein, produced by the TP53 gene, normally monitors cell division and induces programmed death if Wnt pathway defects are present.
 Eventually, a cell line acquires a mutation in the TP53 gene and transforms the tissue from a benign epithelial tumor into an invasive epithelial cell cancer.
 Sometimes the gene encoding p53 is not mutated, but another protective protein named BAX is mutated instead.

 Other proteins responsible for programmed cell death that are commonly deactivated in colorectal cancers are TGF-β and DCC (Deleted in Colorectal Cancer).
 TGF-β has a deactivating mutation in at least half of colorectal cancers.
 Sometimes TGF-β is not deactivated, but a downstream protein named SMAD is deactivated.
 DCC commonly has a deleted segment of a chromosome in colorectal cancer.